hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250611928v1-livecodebench-pro-how-do-olympiad-medalists-judge-llms-in-competitiv.md

 ---
 layout: default
-title: LiveCodeBench Pro: How Do Olympiad Medalists Judge LLMs in Competitive Programming?
+title: "LiveCodeBench Pro: How Do Olympiad Medalists Judge LLMs in Competitive Programming?"
 ---

 # LiveCodeBench Pro: How Do Olympiad Medalists Judge LLMs in Competitive Programming?